divijm/CFA-Calculator/README.md

 Mentorship and insight was sought from Trent, Jamie, Peter and other peer students.

 ## Contact Info
-Reach out to me via GitHub and email (divij.mehra.16@gmail.com)
+Reach out to me via GitHub or via email (divij.mehra.16@gmail.com)